ostinelli/gin.io/docs/models.md

 # Models

-In Gin, you define all of your databases in the file `./db/db.lua`.
+In Gin, you define your databases in the directory `./db/`.

 These databases can then be accessed in the various model files located in `./app/models`, where you can implement helper methods to store and query data into and from these databases.